-In this article, I will explain step-by-step how to do Apache Spark Installation on windows os 7, 10, and the latest version and also explains how to start a history server and monitor your jobs using Web UI.
+Steps to install Apache Spark 3.5 Installation on Windows – In this article, I will explain step-by-step how to do Apache Spark 3.5 Installation on Windows OS 7, 10, and the latest version and how to start a history server and monitor your jobs using Web UI.

 Install Java 8 or Later

-Note: This article explains Installing Apache Spark on Java 8, same steps will also work for Java 11 and 13 versions.
+Note: This article explains Installing Apache Spark 3.5 with Java 17; the same steps will also work for Java 8, 11, and 13 versions.

 Apache Spark Installation on Windows

-Apache Spark comes in a compressed tar/zip files hence installation on windows is not much of a deal as you just need to download and untar the file.
-Download Apache spark by accessing the Spark Download page and select the link from “Download Spark (point 3 from below screenshot)”.
+Apache Spark comes in compressed tar/zip files; hence, installation on Windows is not much of a deal as you need to download and untar the file.
+Download Apache Spark by accessing the Spark Download page and selecting the link from “Download Spark (point 3 from below screenshot)”.

-If you wanted to use a different version of Spark & Hadoop, select the one you wanted from the drop-down; the link on point 3 changes to the selected version and provides you with an updated link to download.
+If you want to use a different version of Spark & Hadoop, select the one you want from the drop-down; the link on point 3 changes to the selected version and provides you with an updated link to download.

 After download, untar the binary using 7zip or any zip utility to extract the zip file and copy the extracted directory